-The first type, known as lubricating tears, contains a precise balance of water mucus, oil, nutrient proteins and antibodies to nourish and protect the front surface of the eye.
+The first type, known as lubricating tears, contains a precise balance of water mucus, oil, nutrient proteins, and antibodies to nourish and protect the front surface of the eye.
 Lubricating tears are produced slowly and steadily throughout the day.

-The second type of tear, called reflex tears, do not have much lubricating value.
+The second type of tear, called reflex tears, does not have much lubricating value.
 Reflex tears are exactly what the name suggests, they are an automatic reflex to flush the eye when it is suddenly irritated or injured.
 These tears gush out in such large quantities that the tear drainage system can’t handle them all and they spill out onto your cheek.
-Reflex tears might occur when you get something in your eye, when you’re cutting onions, when you’re around smoke, or when you accidentally scratch your eye.
-With dry eye syndrome the primary cause of reflex tearing is irritation of the eye from lack of lubricating tears.
+Reflex tears might occur when you get something in your eye when you’re cutting onions, when you’re around smoke, or when you accidentally scratch your eye.
+With dry eye syndrome, the primary cause of reflex tearing is irritation of the eye from lack of lubricating tears.

 In addition to continuous reflex tearing, many patients describe their symptoms as if they had a spec of sand in their eye.
 Itching and burning can occur.
 Vision can become blurry and the eyes can become red and produce a mucous discharge.

 Dry eye syndrome often occurs as a part of the natural aging process.
 As we age, glands in the eyelid produce less oil which allows tears to evaporate too quickly.
 The oil keeps tears from evaporating off the eye, preventing the eye from becoming too dry.

 There are roughly 30 million people in the United States and over 300 million worldwide who have been diagnosed with dry eye.
 Most have learned to live with eye discomfort and have become dependent on drops or other treatment methods that only offer temporary relief.
 This has been due to a lack of understanding that the root cause of most dry eye (86%) is now known to be a chronic and progressive condition, Meibomian Gland Dysfunction or MGD.